 More Chain Jobs Available

-While it can be tough to find that first job in a busy spa, there are more chains now making it easier to find an entry-level place where you can hone your skills.
-The fast-growing beauty chain ULTA employs estheticians to give Dermalogica facials, peels and microdermabrasion at a fairly low cost.
+While it can be tough to find that first job in a busy spa, there are more chains now, making it easier to find an entry-level place where you can hone your skills.
+The fast-growing beauty chain ULTA employs estheticians to give Dermalogica facials, peels, and microdermabrasion at a reasonably low cost.
 You will also be expected to wax, tint brows and eyelashes, apply eyelash extensions and sell additional services.
 There are nearly 950 Ultas in 48 states.

 You usually enter a spa at the bottom of the totem pole, and the estheticians who have been there longer get the busier days and shifts (during the day on Saturdays and Sundays).
-Depending on the spa's rules of booking, a more senior esthetician might be completely booked before you get your first appointment.
-Some spas do try to spread the bookings out amongst the estheticians.
+Depending on the spa's rules of booking, a more senior esthetician might be booked entirely before you get your first appointment.
+Some spas do try to spread the reservations out amongst the estheticians.

 If you don't have any appointments for the day, some spas will put you "on call."
 You have to be available if someone requests a facial, but you aren't compensated unless they call you in.
 Most spas also get most of their business on weekends, so be prepared to work on Saturday and Sunday (if you are fortunate enough to get those days).

 Be Wary of Big Salary Claims

 An esthetics school is in the business of attracting new students.
 In other words, they’re selling themselves.
 Be skeptical if they talk about their graduates who are making $50,000 to $75,000 a year.
 This is the VERY RARE exception.